Shruthireddy04/ipl-dashboard-/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be fixed</summary>
+<summary>Functionality to be added</summary>
 <br/>

-Fix the given code to have the following functionality
+Add the code to have the following functionality

 - When the app is opened, Home Route should be displayed
 - When the Home Route is opened,